zekrom-vale/ZekDex/wiki/data/stats.md

   - Gen: (`factor`) Generation.
 This indicates the generation of games in which the Pokémon was introduced.
   - SpAttack: (`integer`) Special Attack strength.
 This determines how much damage a Pokémon can deal with special moves.
 This stat is not applicable for Generation I as 'Special' stat is used instead.
   - SpDefense: (`integer`) Special Defense strength.
 This determines how much damage a Pokémon can resist from special moves.
 This stat is not applicable for Generation I as 'Special' stat is used instead.
-  - Mega: (`logical`) A boolean indicating if the Pokémon has a Mega form.
+  - Mega: (`character`) The Mega form.
 These are special forms that certain Pokémon can take.
-  - MegaOrPrimal: (`character`) Indicates if the Pokémon is in a Mega form.
+  - MegaOrPrimal: (`character`) Indicates if the Pokémon is in a Mega or Primal form.
 These are special forms that certain Pokémon can take.
   - regional: (`character`) The regional form of the Pokémon.
 This refers to the variations of Pokémon that appear differently and have different attributes compared to their counterparts in other regions.

 ## Sourced from